lcobucci/jwt/docs/configuration.md

 In order to use it, you must:

-1. Initialise the configuration object
+1. Initialize the configuration object
-1. Customise the configuration object
+1. Customize the configuration object
 1. Retrieve components

-### Configuration initialisation
+### Configuration initialization

 The `Lcobucci\JWT\Signer\Key\InMemory` object is used for symmetric/asymmetric signature.

-To initialise it, you can pass the key content as a plain text:
+To initialize it, you can pass the key content as a plain text:

 ```php
 use Lcobucci\JWT\Signer\Key\InMemory;